holtrop/propane/doc/user_guide.md

 E4 -> lparen E1 rparen << $$ = $2; >>
 ```

+This example uses the default start rule name of `Start`.

 A parser rule has zero or more terms on the right side of its definition.
 Each of these terms is either a token name or a rule name.